mustachedk/mustache-agillic-android-sdk/README.md

 [Receiving a push notification while the application is in the foreground](https://firebase.google.com/docs/cloud-messaging/android/receive#override-onmessagereceived)

-When a user receives a push notification while the application is in the foreground, the notification data (e.g. body and title) and payload is delivered in the onMessageReceived callback of your FirebaseMessagingService implementation.
+There are two types of messages in FCM (Firebase Cloud Messaging):

+**Display Messages** does not contain a data payload and triggers a Firebase onMessageReceived() callback only when your app is in the foreground
+**Data Messages**: contains a data payload and triggers the onMessageReceived() callback even if your app is in foreground/background/killed

 ```kotlin
 override fun onMessageReceived(remoteMessage: RemoteMessage) {